QuickFastly/Nova-Regna/World/Organizations/Risky Witches.md

 > [!example] Meta
 > None of these things exist in this world as written, they must all be fictionalized.
 They are listed here with their real-world names for convenience and will be updated eventually.

+Perhaps most notably, they are also in possession of the [[Nagase]] X-0 Dauntless prototype fighter aircraft, presumed to be nuclear capable, but its whereabouts and operational status are unknown.

+### Food, water, and other necessities

+The entirety of the Espada prefecture is a desert.
+There is no farmable land, no area suitable for raising farm animals, and water is scarce.
+Before the Risky Witches took control, the area was entirely reliant on imports from other parts of the country, but those supply lines have all been cut off.
+The Risky Witches receive some supplies from Ustonia as part of their regular arms deals through a heavily guarded supply line running through the Tarence prefecture, and occasionally receive air dropped supplies from Alastor and Osun Tanum.

+These supplies are not enough to support the organization on their own, however, so the Risky Witches regularly steal from the Destrean military, both on defensive and offensive operations.

+### Sources of revenue

+The Risky Witches, despite striving to become an independent free nation, do not have any form of self sustaining economy.
+Instead they are entirely reliant on income sourced outside of their borders.
+They offer services as private military contractors and as security professionals on the public market, and are frequently hired by the governments of Ustonia, Grenneria, Shinzen, as well as private individuals around the world.
+They also export contract labor on weapons and aerospace manufacturing and design, cybersecurity, heavy-lift air cargo transport, air medical services and evacuation, and both civilian and military flight instruction.

+Less publicly, the Risky Witches are also frequently hired by various governments in secret to carry out illegal military operations, assassinations, and espionage behind enemy lines, and by private individuals for hits ranging from intimidation to assassination.
+These illegal operations bring in approximately 40% of their total revenue, not because of frequency, but because of absurdly high prices.

+A notable portion of their income is stolen from the Destrean government, be it by simply taking cash they find, planned highway robberies, wire fraud, scams, or cybercrime.

+The smallest source of regular revenue for the group comes from various nature and wildlife preservations around the world that require protection from poachers and hostile trespassers.
+Some members of the Risky Witches are exported as full time park rangers that work below market rate, and among them, some are unpaid volunteers.

 ## History

-> [!bug] Issue
-> Need to rethink the Risky Witches history and rewrite it to be more descriptive of the group rather than some of the people in it.

-The Risky Witches began to form in 1981, originally a multirole fighter squadron in the Destrean air force commanded by Freya, known as the [[Witch Squadron]].
-Their flying prowess combined with Destrean affiliation caused the Witch Squadron to slowly grow infamous, and their repeated insubordination caused the Destrean military to grow tired of their presence.
-Rather than disband the unit, its resources were quietly reallocated and the unit was sent into increasingly dangerous operations.
+The origins of the Risky Witches began ten years before their official establishment.
+At this time, Freya was the flight commander of the [[Witch Squadron]], a Destrean multirole fighter squadron that was infamous for their lethality and unpredictable nature, and had a negative reputation with the Destrean military due to repeated insubordination that proved unresolvable through standard disciplinary action.
+Rather than continue trying to discipline the unit or force them to disband, the Destrean military opted to send the Witch Squadron into increasingly dangerous operations, leading to the losses of several pilots.
+Already not afraid to reject authority, Freya and those remaining in her unit took this treatment as an opportunity.

-They lost several pilots, including Freya herself who was shot down over enemy territory and could not eject.
-Before impact, she ordered her squadron to withdraw, after which they were swiftly grounded by the wing commander.
-Having grown rather close, the surviving members of the Witch Squadron mourned Freya, but days later she walked into the dormitory wielding a revolver, shot the supervisor in front of her squad mates, and deserted with them.
-Word spread quickly and their infamy grew explosively.
+During an operation in 1981, Freya was shot down deep inside enemy territory and reported that she could not eject, then just before impact, ordered her squadron to withdraw against orders.
+Upon landing, the unit was immediately grounded and placed under surveillance by the base commander, and their planes were reassigned to another unit.
+The entirety of the Witch Squadron mourned the loss of Freya, but days later, she walked into the dormitory alive and wielding a revolver, shot the supervisor in front of her squad mates, and deserted with them.
+Word spread quickly about the 131 rebels, and their infamy grew explosively.

-Just one year later, now calling themselves the Witchblades, a group of guerrillas, their numbers ballooned as Freya's actions inspired many more to desert Destrea.

-During a planned ambush on a Destrean transport, a young Garm was found being used as a living weapon.
-She was recovered alive during the ambush and immediately became attached to Freya.
-She was only 9 years old, and having seen the horrific way she was being treated, the group mindset began to shift away from empty vengeance to a common purpose.
-Freya took advantage of this and withdrew the Witchblades from active combat, switching the focus to recruiting more deserters in preparation for what she would only call "the big event."

-Garm was raised to adulthood in the company of Freya and the Witchblades, who treated her warmly like their own family.
-During this time, Freya was also seizing every opportunity to track down Dvalinn, Haida, Kuhai, and Neven, and Destrean soldiers continued to desert.
-Desertions by spirits and people with attunement also skyrocketed.
+This small group spent the next year carrying out clandestine raids on small Destrean military bases and transports both to supply themselves with arms and to recruit more soldiers to their rebellion, increasing their numbers from 131 to over 1,000.
+Among these recruits was a 9 year old Garm found being used as a living weapon by a Destrean officer.

+After the discovery of Garm, the group transitioned away from raiding to instead focus on spreading propaganda for their cause and building their strength through intensive training, while Freya tracked down and recruited the rest of the incarnations, Dvalinn, Haida, Kuhai, and Neven.
+Over the next nine years, their numbers ballooned even further, surpassing 15,000 rebels.
+The vast majority of these rebels were trained to a level that could be considered elite among the elite.

-On new year's day in 1991, the Risky Witches carried out [[The Big Event]].
+On new year's day in 1991, the Risky Witches made their presence officially known to the world by carrying out [[The Big Event]], seizing Espada, and broadcasting their agenda on national television.

+In 1998, the Risky Witches joined the [[Reclamation War]] after a Shinzenese air force test pilot stole and escaped with the Nagase X-0 Dauntless prototype fighter.
+The pilot intended to do whatever she could to stop the Destrean operatives from carrying out their plan to steal the Nagase aircraft and use them against Ustonia, but she herself was branded a traitor and an enemy in the process, both by Shinzen and Ustonia, but the Risky Witches trusted her and brought her to their headquarters.
+With her help, the Risky Witches engaged and destroyed all other stolen Nagase aircraft before they had the opportunity to do critical damage, then exited the conflict.

 ## Foreign relations